tomasklaen/uosc/README.md

 Show current file in your operating systems' file explorer.

+#### `navigate-directory`

+Menu to navigate media files in current files' directory with current file preselected.

+#### `next-file`

+Open next file in current directory.
+Set `directory_navigation_loops=yes` to open first file when at the end.

+#### `prev-file`

+Open previous file in current directory.
+Set `directory_navigation_loops=yes` to open last file when at the start.

+#### `first-file`

+Open first file in current directory.

+#### `last-file`

+Open last file in current directory.

+#### `delete-file-next`

+Delete currently playing file and start next file in playlist (if there is a playlist) or current directory.

+Useful when watching periodic content.

+#### `delete-file-quit`

+Delete currently playing file and quit mpv.

 ## Context menu

 **uosc** provides a way to build, display, and use your own context menu.
-Limitation is that the UI rendering API provided by mpv can only render stuff within window borders, so the menu can't float above it but needs to fit it.
+Limitation is that the UI rendering API provided by mpv can only render stuff within window borders, so the menu can't float above it but needs to fit inside.
 This might be annoying for tiny videos but otherwise it accomplishes the same thing.

 To display the menu, add **uosc**'s `context-menu` command to a key of your choice.
 Example to bind it to **right click** and **menu** buttons: